spillman66/Github-Practice/Project.md

 Students that have learned the key skills in one class will already know what the trick is to each lesson and will be able to complete it rapidly.
-Version control is a foundational skills that every student should know.
+Version control is a foundational skill that every student should know.
 This project make it easy to teach.